ENVIRONMENTAL HEALTH OFFICER

-The Environmental Health Officer is part of the Programs Team of Mawarnkarra Health Service.
+The Community & Environmental Health Officer is part of the Programs Team of Mawarnkarra Health Service.
 The Service’s objective is to provide holistic, primary health care services to the Aboriginal people of the West Pilbara region.

 20 Sholl Street, Roebourne, WA 6718.